-If this is your loved one’s first year in a long-term care community, the holidays can be a stressful time.
+If this is your loved one’s first year in a long-term care community, holiday planning can be a stressful time.
 Even if they’ve lived there for some time, it can still be difficult.
-Your celebrations will be different from how they were in years past—but “different” doesn’t have to mean “worse.”
+Your celebrations will be different from how they were in years past — but “different” doesn’t have to mean “bad.”

-Making the Most of the Holidays in a Senior Living Community
+Holiday Planning to Make the Most of the Holidays

 Deck out your loved one’s room just like you would their old house.
 Whether you celebrate Christmas or Hanukkah, make decorating a family affair.

 It’s also a good idea to incorporate pictures of previous holiday celebrations.
 That way, Mom or Dad can be filled with warm thoughts of time spent with family and friends.

 2. Encourage your loved one to join community events.

 Senior living communities do everything they can to provide residents with fulfilling and entertaining holiday celebrations.
 Encourage your parent or loved one to join in the holiday events, from choir group performances to Christmas tree lighting ceremonies to Thanksgiving meals.

 Review the community’s events calendar together and share copies with loved ones.
 Plan to have various family members join your mom or dad for the events that are the most appealing to them.
 And don’t forget to include the grandkids: Residents love the opportunity to show them off!